IRS limits services during shutdown

 Only limited live IRS telephone customer service assistance will be available, but most automated toll-free telephone applications will remain operational.

 IRS walk-in Taxpayer Assistance Centers will be closed.
-For people who have set up appointments at a TAC, all the appointments will be cancelled until the government reopens.
+For people who have set up appointments at a TAC, all the appointments will be canceled until the government reopens.

-While the government is closed, people with appointments related to the Independent Office of Appeals or Taxpayer Advocate Service cases are cancelled.
+While the government is closed, appointments related to the Independent Office of Appeals or Taxpayer Advocate Service cases are canceled.
 IRS employees will reschedule the meetings when the government reopens.

 But the IRS is still getting ready for next tax season despite the shutdown, even though much of its workforce has been severely curtailed.
 The IRS said it will be continuing some critical operations during this period before next tax season to get ready for taxpayers, including testing and preparation of filing season programs and related issues.